mpeylo/cmpossl/README.md

 ## Further information

-Unmaintained further information may be found in the [former README file](README_old.md).
+Unmaintained further detailed and partly outdated information may be found in the [former README file](README_old.md).

 ## Disclaimer